smart-data-lake/smart-data-lake/docs/getting-started/part-1/get-departures.md

 Instead of writing *stg-departures* again, we used the placeholder *~\{id}* which gets replaced by the DataObject-ID.
 Don't forget to surround that placeholder with double quotes so that it is interpreted as a string.
-We defined a relative path - it is relative to the working directory SDL is started in.
+We defined a relative path - it is relative to the working directory SDLB is started in.
 The working directory has been set to the *data* directory in the Dockerfile by setting the JVM Property
 ```
 -Duser.dir=/mnt/data